Arranging Pop Horn Parts In Logic Pro X

 Arranging Pop Horn Parts

-Logic Pro’s included software instruments place a lot of emphasis on rhythm section and synth sounds.
-And that’s fine.
-But what about brass and woodwind sounds?
-Unfortunately, the included library has scant few brass samples to work with, and what is there is nowhere near the caliber of the other sound categories.
+Unfortunately, the brass sample library that comes with Logic Pro X has scant few samples to work with, and what is there is nowhere near the caliber of the other sound categories.
 Horn parts have been, and continue to be, an important aspect of arranging in so many forms of popular music.
 And it is unfortunate that it is often overlooked in our DAW based world.

 Here are a couple of third-party brass sample libraries that I enjoy working with for these sorts of pop style horn parts: